jakubDoka/the-worst-midustry-plugin/README.md

   - [x] live chat - connects discord channel on discord with in-game chat
   - [x] rank log - for rank change reports
   - [ ] command log - for command use logging
-  - [ ] maps - for map suggestions, downloading and voting
   - [x] linking - ability to link your discord account with plugin account
 - [x] ranks - way of administration
   - [x] customizable - player can choose witch rank to play with